Wednesday, April 1. 2026

 A huge thank you to Troop 402 for creating such a welcoming and warm event!

 Saturday, Oct.
 25- Sunday.
 Oct.
-26
+26. 2025

 Troop 777 at Bodega Bay: Ocean Views, Beaches & Campfire Songs

 Troop 777 spent the day hiking at Bodega Bay - literally at the edge of the continent.
 Scouts followed trails overlooking the Pacific Ocean before making their way down to the beach, where we even passed a wedding taking place in the sand.
-Along the way, Scouts explored moss-covered rocks, shared discoveries, and ended our day singing campfire songs together from the Scout Songbook.
+Along the way, our Scouts explored moss-covered rocks, shared discoveries, and ended our day singing campfire songs together from the Scout Songbook.
 It was a beautiful mix of adventure, nature, and Scout spirit.